datopian/datahub/CONTRIBUTING.md

 3. Clone the forked repository to your machine.
 4. Create a feature branch (e.g. `50-update-readme`, where `50` is the number of the related issue).
 5. Commit your changes to the feature branch.
+6. Add changeset file describing the changes.
+(See section below)
-6. Push the feature branch to your forked repository.
+7. Push the feature branch to your forked repository.
-7. Create a Pull Request against the original repository.
+8. Create a Pull Request against the original repository.
    - add a short description of the changes included in the PR
-8. Address review comments if requested by our demanding reviewers 😜.
+9. Address review comments if requested by our demanding reviewers 😜.

 If you have an idea for improvement, and it doesn't have a corresponding issue yet, simply submit a new one.